-20 Disciplinary or suitability process and investigations:
+22 Disciplinary or suitability process and investigations:

-• The LADO and the case manager will discuss whether disciplinary action is appropriate in all cases where:

-- it is clear at the outset, or decided by a strategy discussion, that a police investigation or section 47 enquiry is not necessary; or - the police or the Crown Prosecution Service informs that the criminal investigation and subsequent trial are complete, or that an investigation is to be closed without charge, or prosecution is discontinued. - The discussion will consider any potential misconduct or gross misconduct by the staff member, and take into account: - o the information provided by the police and Children's Services; - the result of any investigation or trial; and - the different standards of proof in disciplinary and criminal proceedings. - In the case of supply, contract or volunteer workers, the LADO and the case manager will work with the providing agency in deciding whether to continue using the person's services or whether they can provide future work with children or whether to report them for barring considerations.
+- The LADO and the case manager will discuss whether disciplinary action is appropriate in all cases where: - it is clear at the outset, or decided by a strategy discussion, that a police investigation or section 47 enquiry is not necessary; or - the police or the Crown Prosecution Service informs that the criminal investigation and subsequent trial are complete, or that an investigation is to be closed without charge, or prosecution is discontinued. - The discussion will consider any potential misconduct or gross misconduct by the staff member, and take into account: - the information provided by the police and Children's Services; - the result of any investigation or trial; - o the different standards of proof in disciplinary and criminal proceedings; and - o the staff member's full disciplinary record, including any low-level concerns - In the case of supply, contract or volunteer workers, the LADO and the case manager will work with the providing agency in deciding whether to continue using the person's services or whether they can provide future work with children or whether to report them for barring considerations.

-21 Record keeping:
+23 Record keeping: